 Pienza

-After our run, we got changed at the car and then walked back into Pienza for a much-needed café stop.
+After our run, we got changed in the car and then walked back into Pienza for a much-needed café stop.
 La Posta has a prime location where we enjoyed coffee and pastries sitting outside for a reasonable price.
-The reviews aren’t great but our experience was good to people watch and soak in the sun.
+The reviews aren’t great, but our experience was good for people-watching and soaking in the sun.
 We walked around the small town and narrow streets before retracing our tracks of the run to get a view down towards the Gladiator spot and take photographs of the Val D’Orica valley.
-We didn’t stay too long as the rest of the day was a planned rest and recovery day around the cottage and Castlemuzio.
+We didn’t stay too long, as the rest of the day was a planned rest and recovery day around the cottage and Castelmuzio.

-The car park was under the train station which had very cheap parking for the day (only 2 euros!) with a 30 min walk into town after going up the escalators in the shopping centre all the way up.
-There is a supermarket and toilets in the shopping centre above which was convenient before heading into the city.
-For lunch, La Piccola Ciaccineria was chosen and delivered amazing pizza and ciaccine for cheap prices!
-We then walked to Gelateria Artigianale for ice cream and I was surprised it wasn’t more popular or had more reviews.
+The car park was under the train station, which had very cheap parking for the day (only 2 euros!) with a 30 min walk into town after going up the escalators in the shopping centre all the way up.
+There is a supermarket and toilets in the shopping centre above, which was convenient before heading into the city.
+For lunch, La Piccola Ciacciarria was chosen and delivered amazing pizza and ciaccine for low prices!
+We then walked to Gelateria Artigianale for ice cream, and I was surprised it wasn’t more popular or had more reviews.

 Giro D’Italia Cycling